radleylewis/technical_guides/README.md

 - `hwclock --systohc`
 - locale `nvim /etc/locale.gen` uncomment your locale, write and exit and then run `locale-gen`
 - `echo "LANG=en_US.UTF-8" >> /etc/locale.conf` for locale
-- `echo "KEYMAP=en..." >> /etc/vconsole.conf` for keyboard
+- `echo "KEYMAP=us." >> /etc/vconsole.conf` for keyboard (select yours as appropriate)
-2. change the hostname `echo "x1" >> /etc/hostname` (feel free to customise to your case, the x1 in my case is for the Lenovo x1 Carbon I am installing Arch on).
+2. change the hostname `echo "t480" >> /etc/hostname` (feel free to customise to your case, the t480 in my case is for the Lenovo t480 I am installing Arch on).
 3. set your root password: `passwd`
 4. set up a new user (replace `rad` with your preferred username):
 - create `useradd -m -g users -G wheel rad`;
-- give your user a password with `passwd rad` (you will be prompted to enter a password); and,
+- give your user a password with `passwd rad` (you will be prompted to enter a password);
+- create a sudoers directory with `mkdir /etc/sudoers.d`;
+- set the sudoers direcotry permissions `chmod 755 /etc/sudoers.d`;
-- add your user to the sudoers group: `echo "rad ALL=(ALL) ALL" >> /etc/sudoers.d/rad`.
+- add your user to the sudoers group: `echo "rad ALL=(ALL) ALL" >> /etc/sudoers.d/rad`; and,
+- set the permissions for your sudoers user file `chmod 0440 /etc/sudoers.d/rad`.
 5. set mirrorlist `sudo reflector -c Thailand -a 12 --sort rate --save /etc/pacman.d/mirrorlist` (once again you can substitute Thailand with the location relevant to you)

 Next, we will install all of the packages we need for our system.
 Refer to the bottom of this guide for a short summary on each package being installed.
 It's imperative to always know what you are doing, and what you are installing!